JelteF/derive_more/doc/display.md

 The syntax does not change, but the name of the attribute is the snake case version of the trait.
 E.g. `Octal` -> `octal`, `Pointer` -> `pointer`, `UpperHex` -> `upper_hex`.

-# Deriving `Display` for generic data types
+# Generic data types

 When deriving `Display` (or other formatting trait) for a generic struct/enum, all generic type arguments used during formatting are bound by respective formatting trait.

-E.g., for a structure Foo defined like this:
+E.g., for a structure `Foo` defined like this:
 ```rust
 #[macro_use] extern crate derive_more;